Low regularity symplectic schemes for stochastic NLS: Convergence Analysis of the Midpoint Rule

 \section{Convergence Analysis of the Midpoint Rule}

-In the previous sections we have developed the theory for a class of $ \mcO\rbr{\sqrt t} $ resonance based Runge-Kutta schemes for the nonlinear Schr\"odinger equation.
-We will now look carefully at the convergence of one particular scheme, specifically the one introduced in example \ref{ex:stoch-res-midpoint}.
-Recall that in this example we derived the stochastic resonance based midpoint rule, which is written for initial conditions $ u_0 $ as follows:
+In the previous sections, we have developed the theory for a class of $ \mcO\rbr{\sqrt t} $ resonance-based Runge-Kutta schemes for the non-linear Schr\"odinger equation.
+We will now look closely at the convergence of one particular scheme, specifically the one introduced in Example \ref{ex:stoch-res-midpoint}.
+Recall that in this example, we derived the stochastic resonance-based midpoint rule, which is written for initial conditions $ u_0 $ as follows:

 where

 and the random variables in the scheme are